Delzani Shirts & Jackets Size Guide

 Our FormFIT is predominantly used in our Show & Competition Shirts and is a slightly firmer fit in the chest, waist, and hips.
 We use a higher spandex content in this fit to allow the shirts to comfortably fit your body shape and this fit is still very forgiving.

 The EzyFIT design has a slightly more relaxed fit through the chest, waist, and hips.
-It's a more casual look and it is commonly used in our Technical, Training, and Polo Shirts.
+It's a more casual look and it is commonly used in our Technical, Training and Polo Shirt as well as our Jackets.
 Long Sleeve versions will also have a little more room in the sleeve width as well.

 How does Delzani sizing compare to others in the market?